Expert's Opinion in Molestation Case

 June 6, 1985 — Los Angeles Times — Section: Long Beach — Page: 10-3 — By David Ferrell

 That conclusion contradicts charges made by children and parents in a yearlong child molestation case in Pico Rivera, according to Lt.
 Bill Stonich of the county's child abuse detail.
-Parents had claimed their children were sexually molested and forced to witness satanic sacrifices at the former site of the Old Molokan [Jumper/Maksimist] Christian Spiritual Church on Flatbush Avenue here.
-[This one of 10 Molokan churches in the LA area was nicknamed "605 Church" because it was next to the 605 Freeway.
-It moved to Clark Ave. in La Puente.]
+Parents had claimed their children were sexually molested and forced to witness satanic sacrifices at the former site of the Spiritual Christian Dukh-i-zhiznik meeting hall Old Molokan Christian Spiritual Church on Flatbush Avenue here.

 "We were told we would find bones of a human origin and/or bones of animals used in some type of ritualistic sacrifices," Stonich said.
 "We did not find any evidence of that.
 (We) determined that the bones were beef and lamb bones, apparently cut with a band saw, which is consistent with commercial meat-cutting practices."

 Stonich said the bones were examined last week by David Whistler of the Los Angeles County Museum of Natural History.
-Whistler's conclusions, Stonich said, supported the earlier explanation of an Old Molokan [Jumper/Maksimist] Church member that the bones represent the buried remains of dinners served at the church.
-Members of the congregation buried their leftover bones during several years they used the church, until it was torn down last year to make way for the Century Freeway, church member Mike Treguboff said.
+Whistler's conclusions, Stonich said, supported the earlier explanation of an Spiritual Christian Dukh-i-zhiznik congregation Old Molokan Church member that the bones represent the buried remains of dinners served at the church.
+Members of the congregation buried their leftover bones during several years they used the building church, until it was torn down last year to make way for the Century Freeway, church member Mike Treguboff said.

 Charges Still Pending

-The case began in April, 1984, with the arrest of four Planter Street residents on 19 counts of molestation and kidnaping.
+The case began in April, 1984, with the arrest of four Planter Street residents on 19 counts of molestation and kidnapping.
 Their charges were dismissed at a preliminary hearing last July, but a fifth resident of the street was arrested in September.
-That suspect now faces trial on two counts of molestation and two counts of kidnaping.
+That suspect now faces trial on two counts of molestation and two counts of kidnapping.

-Vicki Meyers, a parent who helped initiate the digging at the former church site last month, said she found some blood in the bags in which the bones were buried.
+Vicki Meyers, a parent who helped initiate the digging at the former building church site last month, said she found some blood in the bags in which the bones were buried.
 She said the bones were stripped too clean to be food bones and said children had been able to predict where the bones would be found.
-[The bones were clean because meat on the bone was boiled for soup broth first, then the meat which is easily removed off the bone is roasted.
-This type of meat is so delicious that the few remaining bones are eaten until clean.]

 Investigators found no blood and saw nothing odd about the bones, according to Stonich.